aws-samples/foundation-model-benchmarking-tool/docs/benchmarking_on_ec2.md

 ## Benchmarking on an instance type with NVIDIA GPUs or AWS Chips

 1. Connect to your instance using any of the options in EC2 (SSH/EC2 Connect), run the following in the EC2 terminal.
 This command installs Anaconda on the instance which is then used to create a new `conda` environment for `FMBench`.
-See instructions for downloading anaconda [here](https://www.anaconda.com/download)

     ```{.bash}
     wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh